tomlarkworthy/animaxe/README.md

 - consider hiding time from Animation?
 It should only be used in params
 - simplifying closure situation?
 Maybe handle params internally through DI?
 - the way the tick is passed on in Animator is ugly
-- All the complex methods are implemented badly, then, emit, parrallel.
-Maybe state machines?
+- All the complex methods are implemented badly, then, emit, parallel.
+Maybe state machines? (if else is quite good)
+- As we need global event listeners (e.g. slider needs to listen to mouse moves after the mouse has left the component) we should have a global mouse listener implemented with RxJS which local listeners map over, instead of the ropey array thing we have for global events

 API documentation
 -------------------